A (1+1) dimensional example of Quarkyonic matter: Two flavors

 Below we will consider $\Nf=2$, massive quarks.
 With current quark masses, we have the following terms after applying a probe approximation and using $\tr[g]=\tr[g^\dag]$,

 where we parameterized $U=e^{i\phi}$, and for the matrix field,

 This simple expression holds for $\Nf=2$, since $\{\tau_f,\tau_{f'} \}=2\delta_{ff'}$.

-From the form of Eq.(\ref{flavormass}), we can see that the trivial vacuum is satisfied when $(\phi,\Pi) = (0,0)$ and $(\pi,\pi)$ (modulo $2\pi$), which maximizes the absolute value of the chiral condensate.
+From the form of Eq.(\ref{flavormass}), we can see that the trivial vacuum is found by choosing $(\phi,\Pi) = (0,0)$ and $(\pi,\pi)$ (modulo $2\pi$), which maximizes the absolute value of the chiral condensate.
 On the other hand, the flavor or parity violating chiral condensates are

 becomes zero.
-These condensates compete with the usual chiral condensate.
+The above expressions indicate that these condensates compete with the usual chiral condensate.
 The usual chiral condensate wins because of the mass term.

 The action for quantum excitations can be obtained by expanding fields around this vacuum.
-Taking $U=e^{i(4\pi/\Nc\Nf)^{1/2} \varphi}$ and $g=e^{i (2\pi/\Nc)^{1/2} \pi_f \tau_f}$, we have
+Taking $U = \rme^{ \rmi (4\pi/\Nc\Nf)^{1/2} \varphi}$ and $g = \rme^{ \rmi (2\pi/\Nc)^{1/2} \pi_f \tau_f}$, we have

 The masses of bosons in $U(1)$ and $SU(2)$ are degenerate as a consequence of large $\Nc$.
 At finite $\Nc$, there are higher order interaction terms in $SU(2)$ sector, and they destroys such a degeneracy.